Find out about the VAT liability of insurance transactions and insurance related services.

 - the intermediary endorses the product or the insurer

-Note these criteria should be used only to determine the tax treatment in cases where it is unclear whether the service supplied is an advertising service or an insurance introductory service.
+These criteria should be used only to determine the tax treatment in cases where it is unclear whether the service supplied is an advertising service or an insurance introductory service.
 In other instances, they may be an indicator toward something being an introductory service but they will not necessarily be determinative.

-Please see paragraph 10.4.1 for guidance on phone sales services.
+See paragraph 10.4.1 for guidance on phone sales services.

 8.4 Provision of assistance